At a glance: The best Drakensberg hiking trails

 There they are—the devil baboons!
 Better keep your distance...

-There’s a place called Baboon Rock which is one of the top hikes in Drakensberg, but that certainly doesn’t mean that’s the only place you’ll encounter baboons.
-You’ll run into the big monkeys pretty often, so it’s good to know how to act when it happens.
+There’s a place called Baboon Rock which is one of the top Drakensberg hiking trails, but that certainly doesn’t mean that’s the only place you’ll encounter baboons.
+You’ll run into the big monkeys pretty often during Drakensberg hiking, so it’s good to know how to act when it happens.

 Here are some basic rules of baboon encounters: